 Code_Saturne is released under the GNU General Public Licence v2 and so is freely available to all users on ARCHER2.

-You can load Code_Saturne 6.0.5 for use by running the following command:
+You can load the default GCC build of Code_Saturne for use by running the following command:

 Running parallel Code_Saturne jobs